Teen vocal soloists

 Languages: Italian and/or Hebrew depending on role

-Spring "Phase 2" schedule: Rehearsals in May and early June to be set with participants.
-Performance June 8 at the San Francisco Conservatory (time TBA by the presenter)
+Schedule: Rehearsals in May and early June to be set with participants.
+Performance June 8 at the San Francisco Conservatory (afternoon time TBA by the presenter; participants can fly back to Seattle on Monday evening)

-The prolific and inventive early-17th-century Italian composer Salamone Rossi participated in the transition from Renaissance to Baroque style and enjoyed a fascinating circle of collaborators, including the philosopher poet Sara Copia, the humanist rabbi Leon Modena, and Rossi's own sister, the opera singer Madama Europa.
-By day Rossi commuted to work in the household of Mantua's Gonzaga dukes, composing music for their court ceremonies and performing in their weddings; at night, he and all of Mantua's Jewish population were required by law to return to the city's ghetto.
+This semi-staged program with SHAK's Early Music Youth Academy brings gorgeous music of Salamone Rossi to life in the context of his vibrant yet troubling times.
+This prolific and inventive early-17th-century Italian composer participated in the transition from Renaissance to Baroque style and enjoyed a fascinating circle of collaborators, including the philosopher poet Sara Copia, the humanist rabbi Leon Modena, and Rossi's own sister, the opera singer Madama Europa.
+By day Rossi commuted to work in the household of Mantua's Gonzaga dukes, composing music for their court ceremonies and performing in their wedding festivities.
+But at night, he and all of the city's Jewish population were required by law to return behind the walls of the Jewish ghetto.

 In the spring, we polish the program with the addition of opulent period costumes, vocal coaching by Nancy Zylstra, and staging by Carmen Mettler.